 The AJLI Marketing and Communications Award recognizes Junior Leagues that have used multiple pathways and channels, specific marketing strategy, and long-term planning to increase brand awareness and successfully promote the Junior League’s Mission.

-The Junior League of Washington, DC
+Congratulations, Junior League of Reno, NV!

-This year, the Junior League of Washington (JLW) launched its inaugural podcast, JLW: League of Extraordinary Women.
+This year, The Junior League of Washington (JLW) launched its inaugural podcast, JLW: League of Extraordinary Women.
 The overall and long-term goal of the podcast is to expand JLW's communications strategy to stay up to date with the changing communications landscape, provide additional avenues of learning and growth amongst our members and to share our mission and goals with external audiences to grow our community partnerships, promote the JLW brand, and to reach new partners and donors.
 For the first season, JLW chose to highlight community partnerships in order to give their members greater insight into the work and impact the League has across the community.
 The podcast allows members to take a deeper dive into the work of each committee to learn more about how their financial and volunteer efforts impact the community.
 Additionally, it allows them to reach external audiences.
 The podcast is streamed on the world's #1 audio streaming platform, allowing it to be accessible to all audiences because it is free and available using multiple forms of technology without many additional steps.
 Congratulations to the Junior League of Washington, DC!

 Award Recipients in Division 4 have 501+ Actives + Provisionals.